fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

   **Accutane**

-  * feels weird putting this one here. certainly not something i’d _like_ to go back for more of, but last year’s run was Round 2 - so i guess i’ve gotta be thankful and i’ve gotta be realistic.
+  * feels weird putting this one here. certainly not something i’d _like_ to go back for more of, but last year’s run was Round 2. so i guess i’ve gotta be thankful and i’ve gotta be realistic.

   **SOUTHLAND TALES**

-  * i’ve had this on the “get to it” list for years, but with the new 4K Blu-Ray release i finally gave it a proper shot. it’s a fever dream that takes itself too seriously but knows exactly how corny it is. you can make fun of this movie or get rattled and try to think too much about it - both make sense and aren’t unexpected coming from the dude who made _DONNIE DARKO_. it shares a level of prescience with _IDIOCRACY_ , though it’s nowhere near as easy or fun to watch. but i’m looking forward to watching it again.
+  * i’ve had this on the “get to it” list for years, but with the new 4K Blu-Ray release i finally gave it a proper shot. it’s a fever dream that takes itself too seriously but knows exactly how corny it is. you can make fun of this movie or get rattled and try to think too much about it—both make sense and aren’t unexpected coming from the dude who made _DONNIE DARKO_. it shares a level of prescience with _IDIOCRACY_ , though it’s nowhere near as easy or fun to watch. but i’m looking forward to watching it again.

   **new albums from Caroline Polachek, Westerman, and more**